Most of the time, when real estate pros look for CRMs, they come across the ones that can have a steep monthly price tag.

 But then there is also Podio, which is highly customizable and offers many features for free that others would charge for.

-And when you find Podio, you might wonder how you can set it up for your real estate business.
+And when you find Podio, you might wonder how to set it up for your real estate business.

 Firstly, you need to get a Podio account.

 Then you can set it up from scratch, creating your own apps/templates, or you can load pre-made apps/templates specifically for real estate and customize them according to your needs.

 So this article will discuss in-depth how you can set up Podio for your real estate business.

 Besides that, you will learn what Podio is, how you can use it, and the limitations of the free versus the paid version.